 Understanding - Be prepared to wipe multiple times.
 Be understanding of teammates that are learning certain mechanics and don’t be hard on yourself if you’re having trouble.
 Be resolved to keep trying and afterwards to spend some time researching that boss and what you can do differently.

-Raid Scheduling - Only the Raid Leader has the authority to schedule current content guild raids.
+Raid Scheduling - Only the Raid Leaders have the authority to schedule current content guild raids.
 If you are signed up for a guild raid, please do not enter that raid until the proper time.

 Please reach out to the Raid leader, GM or an Officer should you need help with any of the requirements listed above or have questions.

-If you are interested in becoming a Raid Member you must notify our Raid Leader (Darkaeris) or a raid council member and state that you accept these rules.
+If you are interested in becoming a Raid Member you must notify a Raid Leader or council member and state that you accept these rules.
 If a spot is available the council will decide if you make the team.
 If not you will be classified as an Alt-raider.
 Alt-Raiders have seniority if and when a spot opens up.